 The conversation will be expertly guided by Nikki Beaumont, ensuring valuable takeaways for all attendees.
+Our third panel speaker will also be announced very soon.

 Event details: